top of page

 Meals and Dining:

 This meeting is being held in a rural location.
 Outside dining options are limited.
 Therefore, all meals will be provided with the registration cost.
 Specifically, on Monday, a light breakfast, lunch and casual dinner will be included, on Tuesday a light breakfast, lunch and our Awards Banquet Dinner will be provided, and on Wednesday, a light breakfast and lunch will be provided.
-Meals will be catered and vegetarian, gluten free and kosher or halal options will be available.
+Meals will be catered and vegetarian, vegan and gluten free choices available.
 The banquet dinner on Tuesday is catered by a creative chef that prioritizes sustainability using locally sourced produce with thoughtful preparations.
 When you register, please list the days you plan to eat with the meeting and your dietary requests.

 Housing and Accommodation: